bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 **state** can be set to one of 'Idle', 'Ok', 'Busy' or 'Alert'.
 Typically the client displays this in an appropriate colour.

-The state can be changed either by explicitly setting the vector.state attribute or when calling a send_defVector, or send_setVector method where it is an optional argument of these methods.
+The state can be changed when calling a send_defVector, or send_setVector method where it is an optional argument of these methods.
 If the send method has argument state=None (the default), then the state attribute remains unchanged, however if the argument is set to one of the state values, then the state attribute is changed, and the client will receive the new state.

 Further attributes
 ^^^^^^^^^^^^^^^^^^